eludi/arcajs/README.md

 });
 ```

-As one can see in this little example, writing apps with arcajs requires just a
+As one can see from this little example, writing apps with arcajs requires just
-basic understanding of Javascript.
+a basic understanding of Javascript.

 The unified entry point to the entire arcajs API is the global app object.
 It
 provides functions for accessing modules, resources, and creating game